lxsmnsyc/the-fighting-game/docs/cards.md

 describe`When attacking, ${token.percent(0.25)} chance to gain ${token.energy(Energy.Armor, 20)}.`;
 ```

+`card.description(print)` takes the print of the copy it describes.
+Values the
+print changes in battle are shown changed: a Monotone print doubles them, and an
+Error print shows the range they roll in, such as `15–25 Armor`.
+Pass 0 for a
+card with no print, such as a shop offer.

 ## Rarity

 - Common: Each Common card has 5 copies that can be bought.